KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Swag Stuffing

 On Sunday, I continued my tradition of swag stuffing.
 Conference pro-tip: it's a great opportunity to meet people!

-A number of people commented that they loved the t-shirt and bag this year.
-Our wonderful designer Joni Trythall of YupGup did a write-up of our DjangoCon US designs over the years. https://jonitrythall.com/dcus-design-reflection

 <sub>[**back to top**](#table-of-contents)</sub>